 Harvey Milk Sworn in at City Hall, S.F.
 First Openly Gay Supervisor Elected in Office.
 Credit: Photo by Efren Rameriz, Courtesy of MilkFoundation.org

 The flag consists of six stripes: red, orange, yellow, green, blue, and purple.
 Each color represents a different aspect of LGBT life:

 This is Bennett Red.
 It is 100% polyester making it a durable fabric that won't tear, stretch, or fall apart as easily as cotton or other natural fibers would.
 It has the appearance of linen, which is a popular textured textile many seek in their homes.

 Here it is on our Wallace Untufted Loveseat.

-There's nothing more healing than an earth tone, and this rust orange fabric named Superb Rust does just that.
+There's nothing more healing than an earth tone, and this bright, rust orange fabric named Superb Hacienda does just that.
 It's a fine knit velvet that is water-resistant and easy to clean.
 A simple vacuum over its plush surface, and you can kiss those crumbs away

 If yellow represents sunlight, then Elliot Sunflower is the perfect depiction.
 This fabric's golden hue has a great performance.
 It has over 100,000 + rubs, which simulates how many times a person gets up and off a sofa.